mga-odoo/odoobooks/docs/sales/sale-tax/adapt-product-price-for-buiness-to-customer-and-business-to-business.rst

 .. _priceincludingtaxandexcludingtax:

 .. index::
-   single: Tax Included in Price
+   single: Tax included in price
-   single: Tax Excluded from Price
+   single: Tax excluded from price

 .. meta::
   :description: Adapt product prices for Business to business (tax excluded) and Business to Customer (tax included)